WebexCC-SA/LAB-2352/docs/Labguide/Lab1.md

 - Note that the interaction ID uniquely identifies the flow and assists in debugging.

-## Step 2: Enhance TTS by addding a language
+## Step 2: Enhance TTS by adding a language

 <!-- md:option type:note -->